 Building feedback into your regular performance check-ins should become the norm.
 Also be careful not to make your feedback too negative, or your check-ins will become something to dread.
 There’s a big difference between constructive criticism and simply being negative - make any negative feedback you have a learning point, and ensure that there are productive action points to help remedy any issues.

 How do I handle feedback in the longer term?

-Performance management systems like Totara Perform are perfect for helping you track and manage performance feedback.
+Agile performance management tools like Totara Perform are perfect for helping you track and manage performance feedback.
 You can do everything from a single system, whether that’s gathering 360 feedback, setting goals, assessing competencies, conducting appraisals or managing your performance management schedule.
 You can constantly refer back to this feedback to see how employees are progressing over time, and how your feedback is impacting their performance.

 The beauty of Totara Perform is that it sits alongside Totara Learn and Totara Engage in Totara’s Talent Experience Platform.
 That means that you can connect the dots between positive (or negative) feedback, learning activities and engagement levels, giving you a more comprehensive overview of an employee's overall performance.

 Grab one of the last remaining spaces in our October 8th webinar all about how Totara Perform can help you revolutionize your performance management and enterprise productivity.